public class TreeSet<T> extends AbstractSet<T> implements NavigableSet<T>, Cloneable

 not permit null elements.public T pollFirst()

-if the map is empty.pollFirst
+null if the map is empty.pollFirst in interface NavigableSet<T>null if the

 map is empty.public T pollLast()

-if the map is empty.pollLast
+null if the map is empty.pollLast in interface NavigableSet<T>null if the

 map is empty.public boolean remove(Object obj)